 Working with your uni or college

-- If you’re in an affected area, work with your uni or college to have a joined up response, and make sure that students’ voices are represented in their responses, encouraging them to speak out against the anti-migrant and Islamophobic violence
+- Work with your uni or college to have a joined up, visible response.
+Make sure that students’ voices are represented in their responses, encouraging them to speak out against the racist violence

-- Ensure that your SU and uni or college has adequate definitions of hate speech and Islamophobia, so that you are able to take action against hate crime on campus
+- Ensure that your SU and uni or college has adequate definitions of bullying, harassment and hatespeech so that you are able to take action against hate crime on campus

 - Liaise with your university/college (chaplaincy on campus if you have one too) to ensure that you have accurate information on all of the sources of support for students over the Summer, both on campus and remotely